daticalamy/CS_SqlServer/README.md

 ---

 ## Creating Initial Changelog
+Perform the below steps to create an initial changelog containing all the existing objects on a database.

 ### Step 1: Run GenerateChangeLog
 1. Open the new repository on GitHub.
 1. Navigate to **Actions** > **Utility - GenerateChangeLog**.
 1. Run the utility by selecting **Run Workflow**.
 1. Select **Environment to perform Generate-Changelog** and click **Run Workflow**.
-1. Download the changelog logging in to [Azure Portal](https://portal.azure.com).
+1. Download the changelog by logging in to [Azure Portal](https://portal.azure.com).
 1. Navigate to **Storage accounts** and select the storage account you created in #Configuring Azure Blob Storage.
 1. Select **Data storage** > **Containers** > **generatechangelogs**
 1. Find the desired changelog, use the three **...**, and select **Download**.